jnalanko/syotti/README.md

 ./bin/syotti fill-gaps -G 10 -d 40 -s testcases/coli3.fna -f coli3.fmi -b my_result_path-baits.fna -c my_result_path-cover-marks.txt -o my_extended_bait_set.fna
 ```

+NOTE: the cover marks must correspond to the bait set provided.
+If have modified the bait set somehow, you need to re-compute the cover marks with the examine-command.

-The full set of parameter is given below.
+The full set of parameters is given below.

 ```
 Fills gaps in a given bait cover.